 Private schools must require their students to show proof of immunization, or medical or religious exemptions from immunization.

 Some private schools have policies regarding teacher qualification, number of days of instruction, and required subjects.
 If so, you are responsible to comply with them.
 However, such a requirement is not mandated by law.

-Homeschooling using a private tutor:
+Option 3: Homeschooling using a private tutor:

 Private tutors must be Alabama-certified teachers.